 The lineup had seven acts perform: Elemental Guts, Glitterpuss, Naked Eye, Purrvert, Queen City Efemmerals, Softner, and Spectra.
 Each set lasted approximately ten to fifteen minutes, bringing a unique identity and style of rock to the show.
 “For many participants, it was their first ever performance,” Lockett said.
 “Also, everyone on the stage were genders that historically have had low representation in the cis-male-dominated music industry.”

-The first band, Queen City Efemmerals, used an accordion and drums to accompany the singer’s vocals, exuding an aura of playfulness in their first song, a take on a love song.
+The first band, Queen City Efemmerals, used an accordion, mandolin, and drums to accompany the singer’s vocals, exuding an aura of playfulness in their first song, a take on a love song.
 They added theatricality to their performance to match the tone of their song.
 She interacted with the crowd through gestures, such as pointing and making eye contact during lyrics with the word “you.”
 The crowd clapped along as the tempo sped up.
 On stage, the lead singer smiled and laughed along with the crowd, bringing the fun vibe of the event back to the forefront.

 The guitar was the primary sound heard on Elemental Guts’ set.
 The melody had people bobbing their heads up and down with the occasional cymbal crash resonating, enjoying the piece.
 The lead singer’s voice had a smooth yet gritty tone, which matched perfectly with the guitar chords.
 The aura was more mysterious during this song, creating a spectacular dramatic effect when the bass dropped and the bridge of the song began.